sonnyjones123/Portfolio/README.md

 ### About Me 📰

-Data-driven researcher who is passionate about collaboration, innovation, and leveraging machine learning to solve complex problems in healthcare.
+Data-driven researcher passionate about collaboration, innovation, and leveraging machine learning to solve complex problems in healthcare.
 I contribute to cutting-edge projects at the NERVES Lab and the Utah NeuroRobotics Lab at the University of Utah.
-I have designed wireless sEMG chips and programs to process body-worn sensor signals automatically.
+I have designed wireless sEMG chips and MATLAB programs to process body-worn sensor signals automatically.
 I have worked with complex machine learning systems for neuroprosthesis.
-Currently working to create a system that uses reinforcement learning to predict real-time gait transitions over difficult terrain.
-Seeking opportunities to develop my expertise in data science, artificial intelligence, and machine learning and drive impactful research through collaborative endeavors.
+Currently working to create a system that uses reinforcement learning in Python to predict real-time gait transitions over difficult terrain.
+Seeking opportunities to develop my expertise in artificial intelligence and machine learning to drive impactful research through collaborative endeavors.
 Let's innovate together! #Innovation #MachineLearning #DeepLearning #AI #DataScience

 - I'm currently pursuing my Ph.D in Biomedical Engineering with an emphasis in Data Science and Computation 💻
 - I'm currently a Graduate Research Assistant for the NERVES Lab, University of Utah 🧠